Special Topics in Terrorism Studies; The Hostage Negotiator: Crisis Communication Skills

 Course Offerings:

-Spring 2024 Instructor: Robert Stewart Co-Instructor: View: Syllabus
+Fall 2024 Instructor: Robert Stewart Co-Instructor: View:

 A thorough and critical examination of family violence.
 Topics include the historical background to family violence, methods of studying this serious issue, elder abuse, child abuse, the cultural factors involved in intimate partner violence, violence in same-sex relationships, and the criminal justice response to family violence.
 Although the course focuses on the American family, illustrations from other cultures are provided.